implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 float y = *(v1Ptr+1); // y is 20
 ~~~~

-This is very useful when using arrays of `ofVec2f`s to store geometry information, as it allows the vector to be treated as a simple C array of `float`s that can be passed verbatim to OpenGL.
+This is very useful when using arrays of ofVec2fs to store geometry information, as it allows the vector to be treated as a simple C array of floats that can be passed verbatim to OpenGL.